jinx420/Python-Reverse-Shell/README.md

 # Outside of local Network
 If you want it to work outside of your local network then edit RevShellServer.py and follow the instructions do the same with Client.py and/or Client.pyw

+# New Issues
+If you encounter any Issues make sure to open a new Issue under the 'Issues' tab and I will try to fix it as soon as possible

 # Common issues
 Why doesnt it run
 - Python needs to be installed for it to work duh